Capital Conference Program-Friday, June 27, 2025

 -

 (Double Session) UIL Calendar of events and updates to the contest.
 This session is for all levels.
-Followed by a Q&A. Paula Rodriguez, UIL Theatre Director. - AI and Theatrical Projection Design.
+Followed by a Q&A. Paula Rodriguez, UIL Theatre Director. - Session 201.
+AI and Theatrical Projection Design.
 Room Comal

 Interested in creating projections but don’t know where to begin?
 In this session I will take you through the process of how I used AI to create projections for one act play.
-Amy Medina, Magnolia ISD
+Amy Medina, Magnolia ISD.

 10:30 am - 11:15 am